Thailand has a bunch of beautiful beaches which makes deciding which beach to visit in Thailand a daunting proposition.

 Koh Kut also has several beaches and three dive companies that run classes and take people on trips.

-Also check this post for diving in Similand islands, Khao Lah area.
+Also check this post for diving in Similand islands, Khao Lah area and if you have more time do visit Chiang Mai.